 Hungary for a new adventure – The historical appetizer – part 3

-Part two of this brief overview of Hungarian history ended with Lajos Kossuth ascending to a position of national leadership.
+Part two of this brief overview of Hungarian history ended with Lajos Kossuth ascending to a position of national leadership as an element of the Hungarian War for Independence.
 Part three will take us up to the end of the First World War.

 One curious aspect to the end of the war in 1849 was the construction of the first permanent bridge across the Danube in Hungary – the Széchenyi Chain Bridge.
 This bridge, that would in 1873 facilitate the formal unification of the cities of Buda and Pest, still stands as an important icon and landmark in the city today.
 It’s seen here at night shot from the Buda side of the river with the palace in the background.